Image Source: Wikipedia

 Manuel Romero

-Manuel Romeo (September 21, 1891 – October 3, 1954 in Buenos Aires) was an Argentine film director, screenwriter, dramatist and score composer, and one of the influential directors in the cinema of Argentina of the classic era.
-He directed and wrote over films between 1931 and 1951 even composing the musical scores for several.
+Manuel Romeo (September 21, 1891 – October 3, 1954 in Buenos Aires) was an Argentine film director, screenwriter, dramatist and score composer, one of the most important figures of the Golden Age of Argentine cinema.
+He directed and wrote over 50 films between 1931 and 1951 even composing the musical scores for several.

 He was a pioneer of Variety Theatre, and one of the few tango lyrical writers that has reached timeless classical success.
 When he was a teenager, he began his journalist job in the Magacine Fray Mochoy, and in the newspapers Crítica y Última Hora.